deseven/1000xTRANSLATE/README.md

  - Run `npm run build` to download current translation from the Google Sheet document and import it to the game files.
 Repeat every time you want to test your translation.
  - Run `npm run clean` to clean up extracted and modified resources.
  - See `npm run` for more commands (for advanced users).
+ - You can override textures by placing them in you `OVERRIDES_DIR` with the same name as they are in `TEXTURES_DIR` after exporting.

 ## Thanks